 2014 ICD-10-CM Diagnosis Code B05

-- B05 is not a specific ICD-10-CM diagnosis code and cannot be used to indicate a medical diagnosis as there are 6 codes below B05 that describe this diagnosis in greater detail.
+B05 is not a billable ICD-10-CM diagnosis code and cannot be used to indicate a medical diagnosis as there are 6 codes below B05 that describe this diagnosis in greater detail.

 ICD-10-CM codes become active beginning October 1, 2014, therefore, this and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.